lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 5. Use the generated predict function or ml.predict to score with SQL, then INSERT/UPDATE results as needed.
 6. Monitor, tune settings, and retrain on a schedule.

-If you want, I can give a concrete end-to-end example using your table/column names and suggested IAM policies or show exact queries to inspect training status and generated prediction functions.

 ## How do you control cost and security for Redshift ML training jobs in SageMaker?
 Short answer: you control cost by tuning the SageMaker training configuration Redshift submits (instance type/count, spot training, max runtime, data sampling, reusing published models) and you control security with least‑privilege IAM, VPC/network controls, encryption, and auditing.
 Details and concrete controls below.